 Description The 160/320 GB DAT320 USB Tape Drive is a 5.25-inch, half-high, USB drive, which provides a high capacity for save/restore and achieve functions.
-To see an illustration of this drive, see Figure 11 on page 95.
+To see an illustration of this drive, see Figure 11 on page 102.
 This tape drive uses DAT320, 4 mm data cartridges and is compression capable, providing a capacity of up to 320 GB with 2:1 compression ratio.
-Characteristics: • FRU part number: 46C1933 • Custom card identification number (CCIN): 63A0 • Media part numbers: see "Tape cartridges (FC 5673)" on page 98 • Capacity: 160 GB native mode, 320 GB (typical) compression mode • Form factor: 5.25-inch half high • Media: DAT320, DAT160 Technology: helical scan, rotating head Operation: streaming Data transfer rate: 12 MBps native mode Interface: integrated, internal USB with right-angle connector.
-Compatibility: DAT160 (read/write) and DAT320 (read/write) Note: DAT160 media is more abrasive than DAT320 media and can be used for occasional use only.
+Characteristics: • FRU part number: 46C1933 Custom card identification number (CCIN): 63A0 • Media part numbers: see "Tape cartridges (FC 5673)" on page 105 Capacity: 160 GB native mode, 320 GB (typical) compression mode • Form factor: 5.25-inch half high • Media: DAT320, DAT160 Technology: helical scan, rotating head Operation: streaming Data transfer rate: 12 MBps native mode Interface: integrated, internal USB with right-angle connector. • Compatibility: DAT160 (read/write) and DAT320 (read/write) Note: DAT160 media is more abrasive than DAT320 media and can be used for occasional use only.
 Attributes provided: DAT320 tape, test cartridge, and a cleaning cartridge Attributes required: One 1.6-inch (41 mm) half-high media bay and Feature Code 3657, USB cable with right angle connector.
 Tools The following tools and documentation are needed to complete the installation: • A flat-blade screwdriver (if this device is not an auto-docking feature on your system) Your system unit documentation, including any service documentation Your operating system documentation Contact the place of purchase if an item is missing or damaged.
 Note: If you are installing the auto-docking version of this device on your system, see your system documentation for information about the auto-docking feature.

 Media This tape drive uses 4 mm data cartridges for saving and restoring system data.
 It is designed to use only DDS (Digital Data Storage) data cartridges.
-The cartridges are identified by one of the following DDS symbols: Related information Your package contains the following items: • The tape drive Media kit containing: One cleaning cartridge One cleaning cartridgeOne test cartridge Specific hardware for attaching the drive to your specific system, as detailed on the parts listing provided with your drive.
+The cartridges are identified by one of the following DDS symbols: The tape drive reads and writes data to tape cartridges that are in the DAT160 or DAT320 format.
+Related information Your package contains the following items: The tape drive Media kit containing: - One cleaning cartridge - One test cartridge Specific hardware for attaching the drive to your specific system, as detailed on the parts listing provided with your drive.